acortespr06/Powershell/readme.md

-## Windows Update Report PowerShell Script
+## Windows Powershell Scripts

-This PowerShell script retrieves all Windows updates that need to be installed and generates a report.
+Scripts that perform different tasks for windows.